 Bow #2 | How to Make a Layered Bow

 You can use any type of ribbon for this bow.
 You will need approximately one yard of ribbon and your scissors.
 Cut your yard in half.

-Step 1: Remove wire
+Step 1: Remove the Wire

 This step is optional, as I chose to work with a wired ribbon because I liked the color.
-However, I don’t want the wire in my final product, so I am going to pull it out.
-Do this by taking the wire in one hand, the ribbon in the other, and gently pulling.
+I don’t want the wire in my final product, so I am going to pull it out.
+Do this by taking the wire in one hand, the ribbon in the other, and gently pull.
 Move the ribbon down as you pull the wire out.

-Step 2: Fold ribbon
+Step 2: Fold the Ribbon Over Itself

-Step 3: Add other ribbon
+Step 3: Add Another Ribbon